openebs-archive/openebs-docs/docs/installation.md

 helm install -f values.yaml stable/openebs --name openebs --namespace openebs
 ```

-**Note:** Newer version of OpenEBS has been made available which supports XFS.
-To use this functionality, use the  [values.yaml](https://raw.githubusercontent.com/openebs/openebs/master/k8s/charts/openebs/values.yaml)
+**Note:** Newer version (0.5.4) of OpenEBS has been made available which supports XFS.
+To use this functionality, use the  [values.yaml](https://raw.githubusercontent.com/openebs/openebs/master/k8s/charts/openebs/values.yaml).
+Please refer the [changelog](https://docs.openebs.io/docs/next/changelog.html) for details.

 Using the above helm chart method, it installs the required OpenEBS services except storage class templates.
 The storage class templates can be installed using the following command.